bhartiy/learnsellacious/pages/48.distiman/47.datasheet-component/datasheet-global-configurations/docs.md

 **Disable Hotlink in List:** Link to product details page can be disabled and can be shown as read only.
 **Default List Limit:** We can set no. of products on list page under one pagination.
 ![](Screenshot%202020-10-28%20at%2012.26.42%20PM.png)

+### Category Configuration
 Additional options are provided to configure the category page head layout.
+**Category Head Layout:** Choose categoty head layout to be distiman or default.
+**Show Category Image:** Show hide category image.
+**Category Image Styling:** Choose wheather category image should behave as background.
+**No. of Images:** Choose wheather to show image galery in case you have multiple category images.

 **List page style:** css of list page can be changed from here and can be reset to default at any time.